matplotlib/matplotlib/doc/users/explain/fonts.rst

 Font Subsetting
 ~~~~~~~~~~~~~~~

-PDF and postscript support embedded fonts in the output files allowing the
+The PDF and PostScript formats support embedding fonts in files allowing the
 display program to correctly render the text, independent of what fonts are
-installed on the viewer's computer, without the need to pre-rasterize the text.
+installed on the viewer's computer and without the need to pre-rasterize the text.
 This ensures that if the output is zoomed or resized the text does not become
 pixelated.
 However, embedding full fonts in the file can lead to large output
 files, particularly with fonts with many glyphs such as those that support CJK